 3. A California Congressman Sued a California Company in Virginia Most Likely to Avoid Liability for Filing a Frivolous Lawsuit

 Despite being a native Californian representing California in Congress, Nunes filed his suit against Twitter, which is based in California, in Virginia’s Henrico County Circuit Court.
-This most likely is because he is seeking to avoid California’s strick anti-SLAPP (Strategic Lawsuits Against Public Participation) laws which impose sanctions on parties filing frivolous actions arising from protected speech.
+This most likely is because he is seeking to avoid California’s strick anti-SLAPP (Strategic Lawsuits Against Public Participation) laws that impose sanctions on parties filing frivolous actions arising from protected speech.
 This in itself is practically an admission that Nunes recognizes that the suit is frivolous.
 Virginia does have an anti-SLAPP law, albeit not as robust as California’s, and Nunes could face liability nonetheless.

 4. Nunes’ Counsel Has Been Suspended Twice

 Another entry in the “you just can’t make this up department,” is the fact that Nunes, whose handling of the Russia probe triggered a Congressional ethics investigation, hired a Virginia lawyer (Steven Biss of Charlottesville) who was twice suspended by the Virginia Bar – once for “assisting a client in conduct he should have known was criminal or fraudulent” and then continuing to practice while suspended.
-Biss also was reprimanded for conflict of interest involving a former client.
+Biss also was reprimanded for a conflict of interest involving a former client.

 5. Nunes Ignored the Streisand Effect